Isrothy/neominimap.nvim/README.md

     -- How many rows a dot should span y_multiplier = 1,

+    -- For performance issue, when text changed,
-    -- Sets the delay before the minimap is refreshed delay = 200,
+    -- minimap is refreshed after a certain delay
+    -- Set the delay in milliseconds
+    delay = 200,

     -- Z-index for the floating window